 05 A CITY AT WORK

 MARGARET TENNANT & SIMON JOHNSON

-The Manawatu Knitting Mills is one of Polimenton North's oldest businesses, and an important employer of women.
-It was known on the Manawatu Housey Tractory when this photograph was taken, probably in the early 1920s.
-Sisters often worked alongside each other, since recruitment was other vita freeds and family
+The Manawats Knitting Mills is one of Palmen North's didest businesses, and on important employer of women.
+It was known as the Manawats Hosiery Patricky when this photog was taken, probably in the early 1920.
+State often worked alongside each other, since recruitment was other via Visends and family